 Possible grades on the Preliminary Examinations are “high pass,” “pass,” “marginal pass,” “master's pass” and “fail.”
 A master's pass represents a fail with respect to the PhD program but is deemed a pass for a Master’s degree.

-In the second year of the program, students are normally expected to take applied econometrics (ECO 614) and a sequence of 700-level field courses preparing them for their field exam.
+In the second year of the program, students are normally expected to take applied econometrics (ECO 614) and a sequence of 700-level field courses preparing them for research in a specialized area of economics.
 Students are expected to take between 18 and 24 credits in their second year, with a minimum of 9 credits each semester.
-A student should also select a principal dissertation supervisor by the end of their second year.
+In addition, students must choose a field of specialization in which to begin research.

 Course Selection